pschool-in/curriculum/content/science/environment.md

 Plants will not move from one place to another place by their own.

 False:
 Train can move from one place to another.
-So, train will come under living things.
+So, train is a living things.
 Wooden chairs and tables are made from the trees.
-Trees will come under living things.
-So, wooden chairs and tables are also living things.
+So, they are living things.
 ```